 I don’t see how going to church one day out of the week could keep you poor when you have six days to plant and reap what you plant.
 And if it is the tithe and offering that is making us poor, then don’t pay it, only God can be your judge in that regard.

-Anyone who would blame being financially poor on God, may want to listen to the Rasta Man in the video below keenly.
+Anyone who would blame being financially poor on God, may want to read the following speech by Marcus Garvey.